The official website for the States of Guernsey

 • Living Streets & Walking Routes

-• Living Streets Guernsey have put together some scenic walking routes which are also great for cycling, one of these is the Baubigny path which runs from St Sampson's high school to Pitronnerie Road industrial estate.
+• Living Streets Guernsey have put together some scenic walking routes which are also great for cycling.
 If you would like to try one of the routes, please check the route maps in the downloads section of this page.

 • Cycle Paths